VincentPaulV/RT-Labs-Open-Source/README.md

 Modules / Dependencies required before we proceed:
 > -  NodeJS + npm (https://nodejs.org/en/download)
 > We'll download the latest version and we have npm (node package manager included in it)
-> - nvm (Node Version Manager) In case you have an existing NodeJS installation we need to be using a Node version of > 18.6.0 so it's advised to have NVM in case you've already tried out Node some time ago.
+> - nvm (Node Version Manager) In case you have an existing NodeJS installation we need to use a Node version of > 18.6.0 so it's advised to have NVM in case you've already tried out Node some time ago.

 4. Now that we have NodeJS and npm installed go to the project and open the Terminal (this should be the path if you have used GitHub desktop & have opened as VS Code Terminal)